Alan Garber: Clash with the Trump administration

-On April 11, 2025, the Trump administration sent a letter to Garber threatening to cut back billions in federal funding unless Harvard accepted government demands that included requirements to "audit" the viewpoints of student body, faculty, staff, and to "reduc[e] the power" of certain students, faculty, and administrators targeted because of their political views.
+On April 11, 2025, the Trump administration sent a letter to Garber threatening to cut back billions in federal funding unless Harvard accepted government demands that included requirements to audit the viewpoints of student body, faculty, staff, and to "reduc[e] the power" of certain students, faculty, and administrators targeted because of their political views.
 It also demanded several pro-Palestinian student organizations to be dismantled and banned.
-On April 14, Garber announced that it had informed the administration through its legal counsel that the university had refused the Trump administration's proposed agreement.
+On April 14, Garber announced that Harvard had informed the administration through its legal counsel that the university had refused the Trump administration's proposed agreement.
 Garber's decision was hailed by left-leaning political personalities including Barack Obama and Bernie Sanders.
 In response, the Trump administration began a series of legal assaults against the university, including asking the Internal Revenue Service to revoke the tax-exempt status of the university, freezing 2.2 billion dollars in federal funding to the university, and barring the university from enrolling international students.
-At the University's 2025 commencement, Garber received multiple standing ovations during his speech for his defiance of the Trump administration.
-He received similar applause at the annual Alumni Day celebration the following week.
-According to the The Atlantic, Garber believes that Harvard has failed to confront Campus anti-Semitism similarly to the position of the Trump administration.
+According to The Atlantic, Garber believes that Harvard did confront campus anti-Semitism.